icemtel/reconstruct3d_opt/README.md

 `pipe00_rescale_v4.py`
 - Reconstruct 3D coordinates via optimization procedure to ensure smoothness of the curve.
-  Optimization have 3 terms: "points", "tangents", "smoothness".
+  Optimization penalty has 3 terms: "points", "tangents", "smoothness".
 - Regularization weights are dimensionless.
 - Started with `smooth_weigh=0`, smooth_weight=0`
   (optimize only for alignment of tangent vectors).
 With visual inspection found the best points_weight.